naologic/ecommerce-storefront-b2b/README.md

             ├── quickview.service.ts    # QuickviewService keeps track of the product to show on in the quick view.
 Used in QuickViewComponent and ProductCardComponent
             ├── resources.service.ts    # ResourcesService handles resources load tasks.
 Used by PhotoSwipeService ├── url.service.ts          # UrlService builds URLs (static and with params).
 Used in every module of the application
-            └── wishlist.service.ts     # WishlistService handles wishlist products operations.
+            └── my-lists.service.ts     # MyListsService handles products operations in user lists.
 Used by LayoutModule, SharedModule and ShopModule
         └── ...
     └── ...